riship07/Training-task/README.md

 Just by making an object for a child class?
 Describe your ans.
 Make one program that achieve polymorphism concept by Yourself if you have clearly understood

+06-08-21 :
+self vs this (While initializing class level variables) Practical on default parameter
+What are magic functions?
+Magic functions available in PHP